How to float a hardwood floor

 Click on these links to view our extensive line of sustainable hardwood flooring, or to contact us for a pricing quote.

-Floating a hardwood floor, is an installation option by assembling flooring boards together by gluing the tongue and grooves together.
-This allows the floor to “float” above the subfloor without being nailed or glued down.
-Here is a step by step guide:
+A floating hardwood floor is a type of installation where the flooring boards are assembled by gluing their tongue and groove edges together.
+This process allows the floor to “float” above the subfloor without being nailed or glued down.
+Here is a step-by-step guide on how to float hardwood floors:

 Choose the Right Type of Flooring

-Engineered hardwood with a tongue and groove is typically used for floating installations.
-This type of flooring is more dimensionally stable than a solid hardwood floor, making it ideal for floating.
+Engineered hardwood, such as our rustic White Oak flooring with tongue and groove on all four sides, is commonly used for floating installations.
+This flooring type is more dimensionally stable than solid hardwood, making it particularly well-suited for floating floors.

 Prepare the Subfloor